clow1x/hello-world/README.md

 about me:
 Nikita, 16, from Russia
-used to code on java, a bit on python, js and html want to learn python and became frontend or backend dev.
+used to code on java, a bit on python, js and html want to learn python and became backend dev.